The SENCO newsletter (October 2019) can be found here.

 Our latest report and details of the 'local offer' can be found here.
 Ms Pauline Adams is our SENDCo and works for 1.5 days across the Federation (usually on Wednesdays and Thursdays).
 You can get in touch with Pauline by phoning or emailing either school, who will then pass your message on.

 If you are concerned about your child's provision please contact Pauline, who will be happy to arrange a meeting.
-Complaints about SEND provision will be considered in keeping with the schools' complaints policy.
-Alternatively, you can contact the Parent Partnership Service for support with any aspect of SEND provision.

 Special Needs and Inclusion